SAP/spartacus-docs/_pages/contributing/breaking-changes.md

 - Changing any CSS or SCSS attributes, classes or selectors.
 - Changing anything that affects the rendering of the existing DOM.

-## How to add new constructor dependencies in minor versions
+## Adding New Constructor Dependencies in Minor Versions

-Let's say we want to add a new constructor dependency `cartItemContextSource` in a minor version.
-For example:
+The following describes what to do, and what not do do, when adding a new constructor dependency in a minor version.

-Before:
+The following is an example of some code before a new constructor dependency is added:

 ```ts
   constructor(
     protected promotionService: PromotionService,
   ) {}
 ```

-After:
+A new `cartItemContextSource` constructor dependency is then added, as follows:

 ```ts
   constructor(
     protected promotionService: PromotionService,